Africa is irrefutably one of the most important growth markets globally embracing digital transformation enabled by resurgent economic progress,

 There are now WACS, SAT-3/WASC and SAFE landing on the West Coast of South Africa, SEACOM, EASSy, SAFE, and METISS landing on the East Coast of South Africa.
 Goolge's Equiano cable will land at Melkbosstrand CLS in a partnership with Telkom.

-There are two cable landing stations on the East Coast of South Africa:
+There are three cable landing stations on the East Coast of South Africa:

-There are two cable landing station on the West Coast of South Africa:
+There are three cable landing station on the West Coast of South Africa:

 In Nigeria, there are now five international submarine cables, with over 40 Tbps of capacity, including SAT3 cable, MainOne cable, Glo1 cable, ACE cable and WACS cable, landed by Natcom, MainOne, Glo 1, Dolphin Telecom and MTN respectively.